 Additionally the Seattle, Lake Shore & Eastern Railroad (today’s Burke-Gilman Trail) had a stop in Fremont.
 The line proceeded eastward as far as today’s University Village shopping center, then gradually turned northward to run parallel to the shore of Lake Washington.
 The purpose of the SLS&E Railroad was to carry heavy products such as lumber and coal from outlying areas such as Gilman (Issaquah.)

 The rich history of the Fremont neighborhood will be celebrated all during the month of May 2015 at the Fremont Branch Library, 731 N. 35th Street (one block east of Fremont Ave N.)

-The Fremont Historical Society has researched and developed the historical info which was first identified during the survey of residential housing in Fremont in 2009.
-During the month of May 2015 the exhibit at the Fremont Branch Library will feature four house histories, a display about the architecture of the library building, a panoramic photo (circa 1910) of the Fremont hillside taken before the Ship Canal was built, and a map showing houses extant as of 1905.
+Volunteers of the Fremont Historical Society have researched and developed the historical info which was first identified during the survey of residential housing in Fremont in 2009.
+During the month of May 2015 the exhibit at the Fremont Branch Library will feature four house histories, a display about the architecture of the library building, a panoramic photo (circa 1910) of the Fremont hillside taken before the ship canal construction began, and a Baist map showing houses extant in Fremont as of 1905.